Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Introduction

-which are locally of class $W^{1,2}$ in $x$ (Theorem \ref{Theorem3}, Section 4).
-This result is obtained under the requirement that the coefficient $b$ is monotone decreasing and is either bounded above or below.
-The proof of this result uses a stochastic perturbation argument via small Brownian noise coupled with local time techniques.
-As far as we know, it appears that the above result is new.
-Furthermore, solutions to the ODE (\ref{ODE}) generate a one-parameter group of absolutely continuous homeomorphisms of $\mathbb{R}$ onto itself.
-It is rather remarkable that the existence of an absolutely continuous flow of homeomorphisms is feasible despite the inherent discontinuities in the driving vector field of the ODE (\ref{ODE}).

-SDE's with discontinuous coefficients and driven by Brownian motion (or more general noise) have been an important area of study in stochastic analysis and other related branches of mathematics.
-Important applications of this class of SDE's pertain to the modeling of the dynamics of interacting particles in statistical mechanics and the description of a variety of other random phenomena in areas such as biology or engineering.
-See e.g. \cite {Portenko} or \cite{KrylovRoeckner} and the references therein.
+SDEs with discontinuous coefficients and driven by Brownian motion (or more general noise) have been an important area of study in stochastic analysis and other related branches of mathematics.
+Important applications of this class of SDEs pertain to the modeling of the dynamics of interacting particles in statistical mechanics and the description of a variety of other random phenomena in areas such as biology or engineering.
+See, for example, \cite{Portenko} or \cite{KrylovRoeckner} and the references therein.

-Using estimates of solutions of parabolic PDE's and the Yamada-Watanabe principle, the existence of a global unique strong solution to the SDE (\ref {SDE}) was first established by A.K.
-Zvonkin \cite{Zvonkin74} in the $1-$ dimensional case, when $b$ is bounded and measurable.
-The latter work can be considered a significant development in the theory of SDE's.
-Subsequently, the result was generalized by A.Y.
-Veretennikov \cite{Veretennikov} to the multi-dimensional case.
-More recently, N.V.
-Krylov and M. R\"{o}ckner employed local integrability criteria on the drift coefficient $b$ to obtain unique strong solutions of (\ref{SDE}) by using an argument of N. I. Portenko \cite{Portenko}.
-An alternative approach, which doesn't rely on a pathwise uniqueness argument and which even yields the Malliavin differentiability of solutions to (\ref{SDE}) was recently developed in \cite {M-BP}, \cite{PMNPZ}.
+Using estimates of solutions of parabolic PDEs and the Yamada--Watanabe principle, the existence of a global unique strong solution to the SDE (\ref {SDE}) was first established by Zvonkin \cite{Zvonkin74} in the one-dimensional case, when $b$ is bounded and measurable.
+The latter work is a significant development in the theory of SDEs.
+Subsequently, the result was generalized by Veretennikov \cite{Veretennikov} to the multidimensional case.
+More recently, Krylov and R\"{o}ckner employed local integrability criteria on the drift coefficient $b$ to obtain unique strong solutions of the SDE (\ref{SDE}) by using an argument of Portenko \cite{Portenko}.
+An alternative approach, which does not rely on a pathwise uniqueness argument and which also yields the Malliavin differentiability of solutions to (\ref{SDE}) was recently developed in \cite {M-BP} and \cite{PMNPZ}.
 We also refer to the recent article \cite {DaPratoFlandoliRoeckner} for an extension of the previous results to a Hilbert space setting.
 In \cite{DaPratoFlandoliRoeckner}, the authors employ techniques based on solutions of infinite-dimensional Kolmogorov equations.

+Another important issue in the study of SDEs with (bounded) measurable coefficients is the regularity of their solutions with respect to the initial data and the existence of stochastic flows.
+See \cite{Kunita,MohammedScheutzow} for more information on the existence and regularity of stochastic flows for SDEs, and \cite{MohammedScheutzowI,MohammedScheutzowII} in the case of stochastic differential systems with memory.